GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 people have Excalidraw installed as a PWA, such links will not open in a browser tab, but launch a new standalone window.
-Pending implementation, this will work thanks to [declarative link capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md), an, at the time of writing, bleeding-edge proposal for a new Web platform feature.
+Pending implementation, this will work thanks to [declarative link capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md), an, at the time of writing, bleeding-edge proposal for a new web platform feature.

 ## Conclusion

-The Web has come a long way, with more and more features landing in browsers that only a couple of years or even months ago were unthinkable on the Web and exclusive to native applications.
+The web has come a long way, with more and more features landing in browsers that only a couple of years or even months ago were unthinkable on the web and exclusive to native applications.
 Excalidraw is at the forefront of what is possible in the browser, all while acknowledging that not all browsers on all platforms support each feature we use.
 By betting on a progressive enhancement strategy, we enjoy the latest and greatest wherever possible, but without leaving anyone